eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 86 and now it is worth 486 hoard points.
-Your 'A Cloth of Shining' has 114 polish power left. `
+You polished 'A very prize like prize' by 43 and now it is worth 443 hoard points.
+Your 'A Cloth of Shining' has 157 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 33 and now it is worth 519 hoard points.
-Your 'A Cloth of Shining' has 81 polish power left. `
+You polished 'A very prize like prize' by 56 and now it is worth 499 hoard points.
+Your 'A Cloth of Shining' has 101 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 27 and now it is worth 546 hoard points.
-Your 'A Cloth of Shining' has 54 polish power left. `
+You polished 'A very prize like prize' by 49 and now it is worth 548 hoard points.
+Your 'A Cloth of Shining' has 52 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 25 and now it is worth 571 hoard points.
+You polished 'A very prize like prize' by 23 and now it is worth 571 hoard points.
 Your 'A Cloth of Shining' has 29 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 574 hoard points.
-Your 'A Cloth of Shining' has 26 polish power left. `
+You polished 'A very prize like prize' by 9 and now it is worth 580 hoard points.
+Your 'A Cloth of Shining' has 20 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 1 and now it is worth 575 hoard points.
-Your 'A Cloth of Shining' has 25 polish power left. `
+You polished 'A very prize like prize' by 3 and now it is worth 583 hoard points.
+Your 'A Cloth of Shining' has 17 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 577 hoard points.
-Your 'A Cloth of Shining' has 23 polish power left. `
+You polished 'A very prize like prize' by 1 and now it is worth 584 hoard points.
+Your 'A Cloth of Shining' has 16 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 583 hoard points.
-Your 'A Cloth of Shining' has 17 polish power left. `
+You polished 'A very prize like prize' by 6 and now it is worth 590 hoard points.
+Your 'A Cloth of Shining' has 10 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 589 hoard points.
-Your 'A Cloth of Shining' has 11 polish power left. `
+You polished 'A very prize like prize' by 2 and now it is worth 592 hoard points.
+Your 'A Cloth of Shining' has 8 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 594 hoard points.
-Your 'A Cloth of Shining' has 6 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 8 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left. `

 `polish the_secret_of_the_maze_prize`